Web application firewall: Deployment options

 Although the names for operating mode may differ, WAFs are basically deployed inline in three different ways.
 According to NSS Labs, deployment options are transparent bridge, transparent reverse proxy, and reverse proxy.
-"Transparent" refers to the fact that the HTTP traffic is sent straight to the web application, therefore the WAF is transparent between the client and server.
+"Transparent" refers to the fact that the HTTP traffic is sent straight to the Web application, therefore the WAF is transparent between the client and server.
 This is in contrast to reverse proxy, where the WAF acts as a proxy, and the client’s traffic is sent directly to the WAF.
-The WAF then separately sends filtered traffic to web applications.
+The WAF then separately sends filtered traffic to Web applications.
 This can provide additional benefits such as IP masking but may introduce disadvantages such as performance latencies.

 JA3 fingerprint

 JA3, developed by Salesforce in 2017, is a technique for generating a unique fingerprint for SSL/TLS traffic based on specific fields in the handshake, such as the version, cipher suites, and extensions used by the client.
 This fingerprint enables the identification and tracking of clients based on the characteristics of their encrypted traffic.
 In the context of distributed denial of service (DDoS) protection, JA3 fingerprints are used to detect and differentiate malicious traffic, often associated with attack bots, from legitimate traffic, allowing for more precise filtering of potential threats.
 In September 2023, AWS WAF announced built-in support for JA3, enabling customers to inspect the JA3 fingerprints of incoming requests.
 JA3 was deprecated in May 2025 in favor of JA4.
+JA4 is currently patent pending.